rsinger86/drf-typed-views/README.md

 ```

 ### Interdependent Query Parameter Validation
-Oftentimes, it's useful to validate a combination of query parameters - for instance, a `start_date` shouldn't come after an `end_date`.
+Often, it's useful to validate a combination of query parameters - for instance, a `start_date` shouldn't come after an `end_date`.
 You can populate a complex schema object (Pydantic or Marshmallow) with a dictionary of query parameters from the `request` object.

 ```python
 from marshmallow import Schema, fields, validates_schema, ValidationError